Motorists for Themselves: 2022 Prague municipal election

 The party ran in the 2022 Czech municipal elections in Prague, claiming opposition to parties such as the Pirates and Prague Together.
 Motorists promised making the Prague Metro free of charge, greatly reducing the number of bike lanes and reducing the funding of culture, investing the funds into transport infrastructure instead.
 Macinka accused the Pirate-led coalition in the city of bullying of drivers and called them "green fanatics".

-Motorists gained 540,209 votes, reaching 2.29% of the total, thus missing the 5% electoral threshold and winning zero seats in the Prague City Assembly.
+The Motorists received 54,020 votes, 2.29% of the total, (Note: In Czech municipal elections, each voter has a number of votes corresponding to the number of seats in that particular municipal council, which can be distributed freely across candidates of all political parties.) thus missing the 5% electoral threshold required to win seats in the Prague City Assembly.

 Filip Turek controversy

-Filip Turek, who led the party’s list in the 2024 European Parliament election and later was appointed honorary president of Motorists for Themselves, wore a golden helmet with the symbol used by the former Greek far-right neo-Nazi party Golden Dawn, one where he appeared to give a Nazi salute from a car, and one featuring a candlestick with a swastika.
+Filip Turek, who led the party's list in the 2024 European Parliament election and was later appointed honorary president of Motorists for Themselves, wore a golden helmet with the symbol used by the former Greek far-right neo-Nazi party Golden Dawn, one where he appeared to give a Nazi salute from a car and one featuring a candlestick with a swastika.
 In a discussion on CNN Prima News, Turek stated that he was a collector and also had a knife used by SS soldiers, but denied that he was a Nazi sympathizer.
 Czech police opened an investigation into his Nazi salute gestures, which was ended in November 2024 due to the statute of limitations.

 In 2017, Turek threatened an employee of the Saudi Arabian Embassy in Prague.
 In the shared garages, he placed a picture of a gallows behind the windshield wiper of the employee's car, and a large hunting cartridge was found on the roof of the car.
 According to Turek, he wanted to protect his girlfriend, after someone from a similar car had previously shouted something unintelligible at her.
 Czech police closed the investigation as a minor offense.

 In October 2025, an archive of later-deleted Facebook posts and comments by Turek was published, in which he repeatedly made openly racist, sexist, or homophobic statements, as well as numerous allusions to Hitler and Benito Mussolini.
 Some of his racist remarks targeted former American president Barack Obama and Meghan, Duchess of Sussex.
 In his posts, he expressed the wish to send his opponents (including politicians, students, and Petr Kellner) to gas chambers, threatened them with physical violence, and described them using vulgar terms.
 Macinka expressed his full support for Turek, who denied authorship of the posts and described the case as a deliberate attempt to discredit him.
 Macinka announced that the party would file a criminal complaint against Denník N and the authors of the article.